undergrad-partner-school

 Student Organizations

-For students with a talent for acting, there is a drama club.
+For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
 You have a passion for media and communication?
 Mount Holyoke College publishes its own newspaper and has its own radio station.

 Student Services